Identification of the Polaron measure in strong coupling and the Pekar variational formula: Stationary Processes and Processes with Stationary Increments

 We will now conclude.
 Note that the measures $ {\nu}_\eps $ all have marginals ${\nu}_\eps^{\ssup 1}=\beta$ and the wea-gue limit $\Q $ of $\nu_\eps$ is $\theta_t$-invariant and ${\Q}^{\ssup 1}$ is dominated by $\beta$.
 Since $\beta$ is ergodic it is equal to $c\beta$ for some $0\le c\le 1$ and ${1\over c}{\Q}$ is a stationary process with $\beta={1\over c}{\Q}^{\ssup 1}$ provided we can show that $c> 0$.
 However if $c=0$, we have

 for continuous functions $F$ satisfying \eqref{eq:F}.
 In particular $F(\omega,y)$ can be any continuous function $V(y)$ satisfying $\lim_{|y|\to\infty}|V(y)|=0$ and hence,

 as $\eps\to 0$. \end{proof}

-In order to apply Lemma \ref{lemma:cocycle} in the present context, we need another fact, whose proof can be found in \cite[Theorem 4.1]{DV83}. \begin{lemma} Let $\mathcal Y$ be a Polish space and $(S_t)_{t\geq 0}$ a family of one-parameter homeomorphisms of $\mathcal Y$.
+In order to apply Theorem \ref{lemma:cocycle} in the present context, we need another fact, whose proof can be found in \cite[Theorem 4.1]{DV83}. \begin{lemma} Let $\mathcal Y$ be a Polish space and $(S_t)_{t\geq 0}$ a one-parameter family of homeomorphisms of $\mathcal Y$.
 For each $\mathrm y\in \mathcal Y$ let